fabianbs96/pool_allocator/README.md

     `refc` does not work with multiple inheritance, i.e. if `U` is subtype of `T`, then a `refc<U>` can only be assigned to `refc<T>`, if `T` is the first base class in `U`'s inheritance list (or recursively the first one in `U`'s first base-class' inheritance list).
     This is, because `refc` requires `static_cast` not to do any pointer arithmetics.
     Note: Virtual inheritance is also problematic.
-- `RefcFactory`: A factory class that can allocate objects of a fixed set of types with a self-managed `SubtypeAllocatorDriver` returning a `refc`
+- `RefcFactory`: A factory class that can allocate objects of a fixed set of types with a self-managed `SubtypeAllocatorDriver` returning a `refc` for each allocated object.
 - `SharedPtrFactory`: A factory class similar to `RefcFactory`, but returns `std::shared_ptr`s created with `std::allocate_shared`.
 It uses a special-purpose allocator wrapper similar to `SubtypeAllocator` under the hood that increases the (de-)allocation performance compared to `std::allocatr_shared` with a normal `SubtypeAllocator`.
-- `DefaultSharedPtrFactory`: A compatibility-class that can allocate objects of a fixed set of types with `std::make_shared`.
+- `DefaultSharedPtrFactory`: A compatibility-class that can allocate objects of a fixed set of types with `std::make_shared` (and therefore uses `std::allocator`).

 All provided allocators can customize the size of objects allocated at once using a template parameter.
 Currently, this parameter defaults to 1024 objects.